Skip to content

 Phishing-resistant MFA is a type of multi-factor authentication that’s designed to stop phishing attacks.
 It works by using authentication methods that hackers can’t easily take advantage of to steal your information.
 Unlike regular MFA, which often uses passwords or OTPs, phishing-resistant authentication uses more advanced ways to ensure attackers can’t intercept or mess with the authentication process.
 This type of MFA is key to protecting people and companies from phishing and credential theft while providing password-free authentication.

 Phishing-resistant MFA works by using a combination of different types of authentications that are difficult for hackers to crack.
 These include something you have (like a physical device), something you are (like a fingerprint or facial recognition), and something you know (like a PIN or password).
 Even if a hacker gets one of these things, they still won’t be able to get in without the others.
-On top of that, security keys that use special technology, like FIDO2 WebAuthn, add even more protection.
+On top of that, security keys that use special technology, like FIDO2 WebAuthn, such as Token's FIDO2 ring, add even more protection.

 How Phishing-Resistant MFA Works